arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-1-What-is-Data-Architecture/ReadMe.md

-# Notes - What is Data Architecture
+# Notes - Who are Data Architects

 Data architects are senior visionaries who translate **business requirements into technology requirements** and define data standards and principles.